Human Resources

 Requesting accommodation

-To request an accommodation, submit a completed Accommodation Request for Disability or Serious Medical Condition (PDF) form or otherwise inform your supervisor of your need for accommodation.
-If you prefer not to make your accommodation request to your supervisor, you can instead contact your HR consultant, Medical Center’s Leave Specialist, or the Disability Services Office.
+To request an accommodation, submit a completed Disability Accommodation Request (PDF) form or otherwise inform your supervisor of your need for accommodation.
+If you prefer not to make your accommodation request to your manager, you can instead contact your unit’s accommodation specialist.

-Additionally, you may be asked to provide a Disability Accommodation Health Care Provider Statement (PDF) to help the University understand your condition, capacities, or limitations.
-This medical statement should be sent directly to your HR consultant, Medical Center’s Leave Specialist, or the Disability Services Office, not to your supervisor.
+Additionally, you may be asked to provide a Health Care Provider Statement (PDF) to help the University understand your condition, capacities, or limitations.
+This Health Care Provider Statement should be sent directly to the Disability Services Office, not to your supervisor.

 While use of the two UW forms is not required, these forms are designed to obtain sufficient information for the University to respond effectively to your request for accommodation.
 Not using the forms or providing incomplete information may delay the accommodation process due to the additional time needed to clarify your needs and related medical information.